Sydney: Tourism and international education

-Sydney is a gateway to Australia for many international visitors.
+Sydney is a gateway to Australia for many international visitors and ranks among the top sixty most visited cities in the world.
 It has hosted over 2.8 million international visitors in 2013, or nearly half of all international visits to Australia.
 These visitors spent 59 million nights in the city and a total of $5.9 billion.
 The countries of origin in descending order were China, New Zealand, the United Kingdom, the United States, South Korea, Japan, Singapore, Germany, Hong Kong, and India.

 The city also received 8.3 million domestic overnight visitors in 2013 who spent a total of $6 billion.
 26,700 workers in the City of Sydney were directly employed by tourism in 2011.
 There were 480,000 visitors and 27,500 people staying overnight each day in 2012.
 On average, the tourism industry contributes $36 million to the city's economy per day.

-Popular destinations include the Sydney Opera House, the Sydney Harbour Bridge, Watsons Bay, The Rocks, Sydney Tower, Darling Harbour, the State Library of New South Wales, the Royal Botanic Garden, the Australian Museum, the Museum of Contemporary Art, the Art Gallery of New South Wales, the Queen Victoria Building, Sea Life Sydney Aquarium, Taronga Zoo, Bondi Beach, Luna Park and Sydney Olympic Park.
+Popular destinations include the Sydney Opera House, the Sydney Harbour Bridge, Watsons Bay, The Rocks, Sydney Tower, Darling Harbour, the Royal Botanic Garden, the Australian Museum, the Museum of Contemporary Art, the Art Gallery of New South Wales, the Queen Victoria Building, Sea Life Sydney Aquarium, Taronga Zoo, Bondi Beach, Luna Park and Sydney Olympic Park.

 Major developmental projects designed to increase Sydney's tourism sector include a casino and hotel at Barangaroo and the redevelopment of East Darling Harbour, which involves a new exhibition and convention centre, now Australia's largest.

 Sydney is the highest-ranking city in the world for international students.
 More than 50,000 international students study at the city's universities and a further 50,000 study at its vocational and English language schools.
 International education contributes $1.6 billion to the local economy and creates demand for 4,000 local jobs each year.

+Housing affordability

+In 2023, Sydney was ranked the least affordable city to buy a house in Australia and the second least affordable city in the world, after Hong Kong, with the average Sydney house price in late 2023 costing A$1.59 million, and the average unit price costing A$795,000.
+As of early 2024, Sydney is often described in the media as having a housing shortage, or suffering a housing crisis.